 What is the difference between an online and a hybrid course?

 In an online course, all instructional activities are completed in an online environment.
 Online courses require no visits to campus for class sessions.
 However, students may be required to take proctored tests on-campus or in another proctored testing facility.
 Hybrid courses are taught partially online and partially on campus.
 These courses require attendance at scheduled sessions on-campus or at clinical locations.
-Some courses may have as few as two face-to-face; others may meet on a regular basis (as often as once a week).
+Some courses may have as few as three to four face-to-face class meetings; others may meet on a regular basis (as often as once a week).
 Please check the meeting requirements for your course prior to registering.